formkit/docs-content/essentials/icons.md

 ## Icon click handlers

 Every icon prop registers a click-handler prop.
-The `prefix-icon` prop will have a corresponding `@prefix-icon-click` prop, etc.
+For example, the `prefix-icon` prop will have a corresponding `@prefix-icon-click` prop.

 Each click-handler prop receives the input's core `node` and the click `event` as arguments.